HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 ii.
 Not opting for government service and declaring to pay the bond amount in lumpsum,

 In case the student consents to government service, and thus, completes the services, the government will repay the entire bond amount with interest to the bank in lieu of the service rendered by the candidate.
-The state government shall offer a Contractual Service in Public health institutions/government/government aided Medical Colleges to the candidate within 1 year of completion of the MBBS Course, upon which the repayment of the bond amount by the state government will begin immediately.
+The state government shall offer a Contractual Service in Public Health Institutions/government/government Medical Colleges to the candidate within 1 year of completion of the MBBS Course, upon which the repayment of the bond amount by the state government will begin immediately.
 The candidate shall only be liable to repay the bond amount in case he/she chooses not to join any government service, either permanent/contractual when offered the service.
 Upon selection for Post-Graduation in Haryana or any other state, the period of Post-Graduation will be deducted from the total bond period of five years.
 If the candidate is not able to secure a contractual service within 1 year of completion of his/her course, the candidate can take up any employment and the payment of bond against such candidate shall be made by the Government of Haryana.
 Such a candidate will still be liable to serve in the government sector, if offered a job by the government, within the period of service as envisaged under the bond, i.e., within 5 years after the completion of the course.
-If the candidate chooses to pay the entire bond amount without any help from the bank on a lump sum basis or equal annual instalments during the course of the study, in this case, the candidate shall not be required to serve with the government.
+If the candidate chooses to pay the entire bond amount without any help from the bank on a lump sum basis or equal annual installments during the course of the study, in this case, the candidate shall not be required to serve with the government.

 5. PUNJAB